therewillbecode/ghostdriver/README.md

 ## Queue your phantomjs child processes from node.

-## Choose either series or pooled workers
+## Choose either series or parallel phantomjs workers

 ## Map urls for a given phantomjs script using a pool and return the output of workers to an object